TestAnything/Specification/tap-version-14-specification.md

 two are currently defined: `TODO` and `SKIP`.
 These two keywords are not case-sensitive.

+Harnesses _may_ support additional platform-specific directives.
+Future versions of this specification _may_ codify additional directives with defined semantics.

+Unrecognized directives _must_ be ignored, and treated as comments.

 ##### TODO tests

 If the directive starts with `# TODO`, the test is counted as a todo test,